runtimeverification/rv-predict/docs/src/docs/quickstart.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Problem
-  The execution of the program takes too long when run using RV-Predict
+  The execution of the program takes too long when run using RV-Predict.

 Reason
   It could be due to the overhead required by RV-Predict analysis, or due to a